WSET Level 1

 One caveat is in order: as with all our classes, you are well-advised to register as early as possible.
 It's easy to put things off, but registering early gives you plenty of time to receive all your materials and to prepare for the class.
 We have an extensive online version of the Level One text you can read before you come to class along with practice exam questions.
 In class, I provide a hard copy of the text on which you can make notes and keep in your wine library.
 So, read up and then come to perfect your tasting techniques!
-I'll have 18 wines from Champagne to Sauternes waiting for you to taste.
-And this definitely prepares you for the Level Two program if you wish to continue your wine tasting adventures.
-If you already have a good grounding in the basics of wine, you could begin your formal studies directly with Level Two, but if you want a solid grounding, especially relating to WSET's systematic approach to tasting, this is a great starting point.
+I'll have wines from exceptional Champagne to Sauternes waiting for you to taste.
+And this definitely prepares you for the WSET Level 2 course if you wish to continue your wine tasting adventures.
+If you already have a good grounding in the basics of wine, you could begin your formal studies directly with Level 2, but if you want a solid grounding, especially relating to WSET's systematic approach to tasting, this is a great starting point.
 We also pay much more attention to food and wine pairing in Level 1 than in Level 2.
 In many cases, we offer Level 2 immediately following a Level 1 course and you increase your wine knowledge significantly by take the two courses in succession.

-Upcoming dates for Fine Vintage, Ltd. Level One course with Lyn Farmer:
+Upcoming dates for Fine Vintage's WSET Level One course with Lyn Farmer: